Viral Instagram star claiming to be Madeleine McCann receives DNA test results

 A Polish woman who claimed she was Madeleine McCann appears to have ended her search for proof after receiving the results of a DNA test.

-Julia Faustyna, 21, earlier this year made a splash online after posting a video to Instagram in which she claimed to be the British girl who disappeared, aged three, on a family holiday in Portugal.
+Julia Faustyna, 21, made headlines earlier this year after posting a video to Instagram in which she claimed to be the British girl who disappeared, aged three, on a family holiday in Portugal.

 Ms Faustyna, who also goes by the last name Wendell, alleged her parents could not prove a biological link with her and ordered her genes be tested to show that she had British ancestry.